CluedIn-io/CluedIn.Documentation/docs/010-getting-started/030-data-streaming.md

     1. Select the **Streaming mode**.

-        Two streaming modes are available:
+        Two streaming modes are available: **Synchronized stream** and **Event log stream**.

-        - **Synchronized stream** – the database and CluedIn contain the same data that is synchronized.
+        **Synchronized stream** – the database and CluedIn contain the same data that is synchronized.
 For example, if you edit the record in CluedIn, the record is also edited in the database.

-        - **Event log stream** – every time you make a change in CluedIn, a new record is added to the database instead of replacing the existing record.
+        **Event log stream** – every time you make a change in CluedIn, a new record is added to the database instead of replacing the existing record.

         ![create-stream-5.png](../../assets/images/getting-started/data-streaming/create-stream-5.png)